Income Assistance (IA)

 For a full list of exempt assets click here

-To be eligible for income assistance, at least one applicant in the family unit must demonstrate that they have been financially independent for at least two consecutive years at any point in their lives.
+To be eligible for IA, at least one applicant in the family unit must demonstrate that they have been financially independent for at least two consecutive years at any point in their lives.

 To demonstrate this someone in the family unit must show at least one of the following:

 - Worked for at least 840 hours in each of two consecutive years

 - Earned at least $7,000 in gross income in each of two consecutive years

 - Been employed for a portion of two consecutive years, and for the balance of the two years, either: